GitauHarrison/automateTinkerEducation/README.md

 * Sending notification emails to parents
 * Checking students' content on their e-Learning platform

 My goal with this endevour is to completely eliminate these trivial and boring stuff by automating them using Python.
-My mind can then focus things that I find more interesting.
+My mind can then focus on things that I find more interesting.

 To the free life .... cheers!